-In closing, the pardon through faith in Christ is the removal of God’s wrath and the unshackling of the believer from sin and guilt.
+In closing, the pardon through faith in Christ is the removal of God’s wrath and the unshackling of the believer from the power of sin and guilt.
 It marks the moment we step from the darkness of unbelief into the light of saving faith in Christ.
-We become clean slates upon which the Spirit of God writes a new beginning with a never–ending– story in glory (2 Corinthians 5:17).
+We become clean slates upon which the Spirit of God writes a new beginning with a story that begins in glory (2 Corinthians 5:17).

 Follow Me – Overview

 Romans 5:1–11 that explains the eight benefits of justification, the pardon.

 Psalm 22 is an unmistakable picture of the crucifixion of Christ.

 Got Questions: Who was Barabbas in the Bible?